jhudsl/tidyversecourse/docs/05-prediction.md

 #### Example of tuning

-Nice, let's see how this changes when we now tune a hyper-parameter.
+Nice, let's see how this changes when we now tune a hyperparameter.
 We want to tune the `min_n` argument to tune for the minimum number of data points for each node.
 The arguments may vary for the engine that you are using.
 We need to specify this when we fit the model using the `tune()` function like so:

 ```r